hyperledger/iroha/docs/source/rfc-configuration-overhaul.md

 - If `name` is omitted, but some of the other fields are set, the system could warn that telemetry will not start unless `name` is provided.
-- If the `name` is given, but neither `url` nor `file` are specified, the system should either issue a warning or terminate, signaling that the telemetry configuration is incomplete.
+- If the `name` is given, but neither `url` nor `file` are specified, the system should either issue a warning or terminate, signalling that the telemetry configuration is incomplete.
 - If both the `url` and `file` fields are filled (indicating a potential conflict), a warning about the conflict should be raised, followed by a system termination.

+> **Note**: Although telemetry might potentially have multiple emit targets, and the `file` and `url` fields might not
+> need to be mutually exclusive in a real-world application, for the purposes of this example, let's assume that they
+> are mutually exclusive.

 These points might be taken into account during the _resolution_ stage.
 A _resolved type_ for telemetry configuration might avoid these conflicts by design: